opengeolab/CA_LCZ_exercise_docs/source/index.rst

 Welcome to LCZ and tempertature analysis with QGIS's documentation!
 ===================================================================

 This is the first text.
-You can go to :ref:`another file <requirements>` if you want. but also if you don't
+You can go to :ref:`another file <cop_climate>` if you want. but also if you don't

 .. toctree::
    :maxdepth: 2

-   requirements
+   cop_climate
+   lcz
+   analysis